 Yard Sales.
-General sales, open to the public, conducted from or on a residential lot or in any residential district for the purpose of disposing of personal property or other property, including but not limited to, all sales entitled "garage, " "lawn, " "estate," "yard," "attic", "tag" or "rummage sale."
+General sales, open to the public, conducted from or on a residential lot or in any residential district for the purpose of disposing of personal property or other property, including but not limited to, all sales entitled "garage, " "lawn, " "estate," "yard," "attic", or "tag" or "rummage sale."

 Year-round Rental.
-A rental unit with a lease term of one year or longer.
+A rental unit dwelling offered for rent with a lease term of one year or longer.

-§ 280-118.
+§ 280-118.§ 280-113.
 "X" Terms